Jaryd Cachia: AFL career

 After being delisted, Cachia played for Norwood in the South Australian National Football League in 2012; Cachia finished in the top five for the Magarey Medal and was part of Norwood's premiership team.
 After the season, Carlton re-drafted Cachia to the AFL with its first round selection in the 2013 AFL Rookie Draft (No. 9 overall).

 Cachia made his senior AFL debut for Carlton in Round 6, 2013, and played regularly for most of the rest of the season, managing a total of fourteen games.
 He remained on the Carlton list in 2014, but did not play another senior game and was delisted at the end of the year.

 Post AFL career

 Since leaving the AFL system, Cachia has played for the Richmond reserves in the VFL (2015), another stint at Norwood (2016), Strathmore (2017–18) and Aberfeldie (2019) in the Essendon District Football League, Golden Square in the Bendigo Football League (where he signed in 2020 but never played because the season was cancelled due to the COVID-19 pandemic), and St Kevin's Old Boys in the VAFA (2021).

+Personal life

+Cachia was married to influencer Sophie Shaw until 2019, when Shaw ended the marriage to pursue relationships with women.
+They had two children together, Bobby and Florence.